veista/smartthings/README.md

 ## Fixed features:
   - AC Humidity (now shows as sensor and also in climate entity)
-  - AC Power consumption (removed from climate entity)
+  - AC Power consumption is now a separate sensor (removed from climate entity)
   - AC fan only mode
   - Audio volume (audio volume is now a number entity instead of sensor)